-We currently have sixteen supervisors that report directly to our Vice President of Operations or our three Director of Operations, who in turn each report to our Chief Executive Officer.
+We currently have eighteen supervisors that report directly to our three Director of Operations and Vice President of Operations who in turn reports to our Chief Executive Officer.
 Each supervisor oversees an average of approximately four to six restaurants.
 The staffing at our restaurants typically consists of a general manager, a kitchen manager and three to five assistant managers.
 In addition, each of our restaurants employs approximately 100 hourly employees.